codefellows-seattle-javascript-401d15/25-career-development/lab-padget/README.md

 ## Description
 For this lab we worked with a tree data structure.
 The goal was to use the node fs module to read an HTML document into a buffer.
 To parse the buffer and use the root <html> element, subsequent HTML tags, and their text content to build a tree data structure.

+The big O of an array is O(n).
+The big O for a binary search tree is O(log n) for insert and delete.

 For more information see:
 * [Class 25](https://github.com/codefellows/seattle-javascript-401d15/tree/master/class-25-career-development)
 * [Lab 25](https://github.com/codefellows-seattle-javascript-401d15/25-career-development)